Horse meat: United States

+From the 1920s and through the 1950s or 1960s, with a brief lapse during World War II, horse meat was canned and sold as dog food by many companies under many brands, most notably Ken-L Ration.
+Horse meat as dog food became so popular that by the 1930s, over 50,000 horses were bred and slaughtered each year to keep up with this specific demand.

 Europe

 Austria

 Horse Leberkäse is available in special horse butcheries and occasionally at various stands, sold in a bread roll.
 Dumplings can also be prepared with horse meat, spinach, or Tyrolean Graukäse (a sour milk cheese).
 Such dumplings are occasionally eaten on their own, in a soup, or as a side dish.

 Belgium

 In Belgium, horse meat (paardenvlees in Dutch and viande chevaline in French) is popular in a number of preparations.
 Lean, smoked, and sliced horse meat fillet (paardenrookvlees or paardengerookt; filet chevalin in French) is served as a cold cut with sandwiches or as part of a cold salad.
 Horse steaks can be found in most butchers and are used in a variety of preparations.
 The city of Vilvoorde has a few restaurants specialising in dishes prepared with horse meat.
 Horse sausage is a well-known local specialty in Lokeren (Lokerse paardenworst) and Dendermonde with European recognition.
 Smoked or dried horse/pork meat sausage, similar to salami, is sold in a square shape to be distinguished from pork and/or beef sausages.
 A Flemish region around the Rupel River is also famous for a horse stew named schep, made out of shoulder chuck (or similar cuts), brown ale, onions, and mustard.
 Schep is typically served with fries, mayonnaise, and a salad of raw Belgian endive.
-Horse fat is highly rated for making french fries, though rarely used nowadays.